Nailing The Close

 - Exude confidence.
 Surely one of the oldest sayings in sales is ‘fake it till you make it.’
 By appearing confident in your own ability to find the right property for your client, you can help ease their minds during a stressful process and give them the confidence they need to trust you.
 This sets the stage for less doubt or conflict when closing time comes.

-- Practice your scripts.
+- Practice your real estate scripts.
 We use scripts at each stage of real estate deals because they’ve been proven to work.
 So, review then periodically and adapt them to your own style and language: you’ll be more successful and come across as more authentic if you speak in a way that’s natural to you.
 Think of your scripts as talking points and not text to be followed verbatim.
 The beauty of scripts is that if worse comes to worst, you are prepared to fall back on language that’s developed to help with objections.

 - Think of each step as a close.
 View each part of the sales process as a mini-close, from setting an initial appointment to the listing to closing a sales contract.
 By practicing your close at every step of the way, this method becomes fluid and routine.